 Not a very good outlook.

-I was able to avoid being upset and worrying because I thought about how lucky I was.
+I was able to avoid worry and being upset because I thought about how lucky I was.
 I also spent my time focusing on what the next step should be and creating contingency plans if I had to cancel part of my trip due to surgery.
-This experience made me realize that it is possible for things to go wrong without feeling frustrated, angry, depressed or worried.
+This experience made me realize that it's possible for things to go wrong without feeling frustrated, angry, depressed or worried.
 Handling this setback in this resourceful way created a very positive experience for me and it inspired me to write this article.

 Photo by BikeRanger

 Robert Chen is the founder of Embrace Possibility and author of The Dreams to Reality Fieldbook.
 He helps people who feel stuck move forward by guiding them to see other possibilities for their lives.
 He specializes in working with high performers get to the next level.
 If you're going through a tough time right now, check out Robert's article on How to Feel Better Right Away and if you're having trouble getting what you want out of life, check out How to Always Achieve Your Goals.